 How to Make Healthy Vegan Taco Filling

-Tofu crumbles are a delicious, nutritious, vegan meat replacement for tacos.
-It's easy to incorporate additional nutrients without changing the flavour or texture of the tacos.
+Tofu taco meat is a delicious, nutritious, vegan meat replacement for tacos.
+It's easy to incorporate additional nutrients without changing the flavor or texture of the tacos.

 I usually add dried oregano leaves and ground flaxseeds (which are optional, but have incredible health benefits).
-As well, add ½ teaspoon of turmeric powder for even more health benefits.
+As well, add ½ teaspoon of turmeric powder for an extra boost of nutrients.

-Nutrient Boost Ideas: Add ½ cup cooked lentils or a handful of chopped walnuts for added texture and nutrients.
+Plant protein: Add ½ cup cooked lentils or a handful of chopped walnuts for added texture and protein.

 Plant-Based Taco Topping Ideas

-Around our house traditional (basic) taco toppings include: tomatoes, avocados, onions, lettuce or slaw, and sliced black olives.
+Around our house essential taco toppings include: tomatoes, avocados, onions, lettuce or slaw, and sliced black olives.

-However, when feeling inspired or fancy, we go all out!
-We add delicious toppings like grilled corn salsa, guacamole, pico de gallo, creamy slaw, black beans, green onions, hot peppers, pickled onions, hot sauce, and of course - drizzles!
+However, when feeling fancy, we go all out!
+A few more topping ideas: grilled corn salsa, easy guacamole, pico de gallo, creamy vegan slaw, black beans, green onions, hot peppers, pickled red onions, hot sauce, and of course - drizzling sauces!